adr1enbe4udou1n/blog/content/posts/13-a-beautiful-gitops-day-3/index.md

 {{< /highlight >}}

 And that's it, job done !
-Always check that all 3 Redis master pods are correctly running on worker nodes with `kgpo -n redis -o wide` and volumes are ready on Longhorn.
+Check that all 3 Redis nodes are correctly running on worker nodes with `kgpo -n redis -o wide`.
+Thanks to Sentinel, Redis is highly available and resilient.

-{{< alert >}}
-You need at least 3 nodes for redis cluster working, you should be ok with 3 worker nodes.
-If not enough workers, use `tolerations` and `nodeSelector` in case of needing to schedule on storage nodes too.
-{{< /alert >}}

 ## Backups